-At the same time, at political level, you realize that science is called (sometime i) not only to provide iformation but also to make choices.
+At the same time, at political level, you realize that science is called (sometime!) not only to provide information but also to make choices.

-- There are several interesting studies on nuclear accidents at Sellalfield, UK.
-I am waiting for one on the Xylella case in Italy - Growing awareness that "without scientific knowledge, you are not a citizen, but a vassal" (Lamberto Maffei, 2019) - Society (whom we belong) is calling for a - Responsible Research and Innovation - ≻ EU Commission: "Science With And For Society" - Reasearchers are asked to take part to a two way interaction with the different social players - Beware: we are not talking only of individuals, is a duty for the whole research world
+- There are several interesting studies on nuclear accidents at Sellafield, UK.
+I am waiting for one on the Xylella case in Italy - Growing awareness that "without scientific knowledge, you are not a citizen, but a vassal" (Lamberto Maffei, 2019) - ➤ This kind of comments were taken down...before March 2020...

+Society (whom we belong) is calling for a

+- Responsible Research and Innovation - EU Commission: "Science With And For Society" - Reasearchers are asked to be part in a two way interaction with the different social players

+Beware: we are not talking only of individuals, is a duty for the whole research world